 Also in the cast: Lauren Bacall (“I lowered my professional sights totally to start working in pictures again, and agreed to be in a truly tacky movie, Shock Treatment…”) and Lynley’s fellow The Poseidon Adventure survivor Roddy McDowall as the garden-shear-happy horticulturist.

-A well-regarded filmmaker in the 1940s, Jean Negulesco (Best Director nominee for Johnny Belinda, 1948) took a more crowd-pleasing route in the ensuing decade, with mixed critical and commercial results (e.g., the hit How to Marry a Millionaire, the costly disappointment The Rains of Ranchipur).
+The well-regarded director of gloomy Warner Bros. dramas like The Mask of Dimitrios and Three Strangers, Jean Negulesco (Oscar-nominated for Johnny Belinda, 1948) took a more crowd-pleasing route in the ensuing decade at 20th Century Fox, but with mixed critical and commercial results (e.g., the hit How to Marry a Millionaire, the costly flop The Rains of Ranchipur).

-Nearing the end of his career, in 1964 Negulesco remade his Oscar-nominated box office success Three Coins in the Fountain (1954), the fluffy tale of three American women finding romance in post-war Rome.
+Nearing the end of his career, in 1964 Negulesco remade his Oscar-nominated 1954 hit Three Coins in the Fountain, the insipid tale of three American women finding romance in postwar Rome.

 Retitled The Pleasure Seekers, the reboot – with a screenplay by Blue Denim’s Edith Sommer (officially adapting John H. Secondari’s novel Coins in the Fountain) – had the action transferred to Madrid.

-Unlike Three Coins in the Fountain – but just like Holiday for Lovers and Shock Treatment – The Pleasure Seekers was a money-loser for Fox.
+Unlike Three Coins in the Fountain, The Pleasure Seekers was a money-loser for Fox.
 The film marked the end of Lynley’s six-year association with the studio, though she would be back eight years later for The Poseidon Adventure.

-Released the same year as Bunny Lake Is Missing, Alex Segal’s Harlow (1965) stars Carol Lynley as 1930s Metro-Goldwyn-Mayer actress and sex symbol Jean Harlow (Red Dust, Dinner at Eight), who died at age 26 in 1937.
+- On the big screen, in Otto Preminger’s Bunny Lake Is Missing, as a single mother looking for her (imaginary?) missing daughter, and in Alex Segal’s indie biopic Harlow, as 1930s MGM sex goddess Jean Harlow (Red Dust, Dinner at Eight), whose apparently impotent second husband (producer Paul Bern) committed suicide, and who died at age 26 in 1937.

 Following Bunny Lake Is Missing and Harlow, neither of which was financially successful, Carol Lynley, still only in her mid-20s, saw her Hollywood career take a nosedive.